eliasbenb/PlexAniBridge/docs/mappings/mappings-querying-language.md

 - `foo:bar,baz,qux` → Search for mappings where field `foo` matches any of the values `bar`, `baz`, or `qux`

+_Note: IN lists are not supported for all fields.
+The web UI will only suggest an IN list when it is supported for the selected field.
+See [`/api/mappings/query-capabilities`](../web/api.md) for details on which fields support IN lists._

 ### Escaping Reserved Characters

-Use either double quotes or a backslash to include reserved characters such as commas in a value without triggering list parsing.
+Use either double quotes to include reserved characters such as commas in a value without triggering list parsing.

 - `foo:"bar,baz"` → Treats `bar,baz` as a single literal value
-- `foo:bar\,baz` → Also treats `bar,baz` as a single literal value

 ### Ranges